solidi/writing/66-a-love-letter-to-my-youtube-subscriptions.md

 [![](https://img.youtube.com/vi/HhtpKfzxVlA/0.jpg)](https://www.youtube.com/watch?v=HhtpKfzxVlA)

-SB Mowing is doing something extraordinary with two and a half million subscribers watching... which is mowing lawns?
+SB Mowing is doing something extraordinary with two and a half million subscribers watching - which is mowing lawns.
 I arrive for those delicious sidewalk reveals.
 Lifting sod off the concrete makes for a soothing experience if you are a mind-bended, neat freak like me.
 I come back for the straight rhythmic shots of clean edges.

 ### Hydraulic Press Channel